cBLUE-dev-team/cBLUE.github.io/docs/html/_sources/install.rst.txt

 	conda env create --file <evn file name>

-where <env file name> is the path to cBLUE_install.txt, which is included in the cBLUE GitHub repository.
+where <env file name> is the path to cBLUE_env.yml, which is included in the cBLUE GitHub repository.

 Major dependencies are summarized in the table below: